nynnejc/DATA-GBG-E24C-1/Resources/Projects/tamagotchi.md

 3 - sleep
 1

-Miaui McLickALot is running after a ball, now her energy went down 1 and her hunger went up 1 What would you now like to do?
+Moo Deng is running after a ball, now her energy went down 1 and her hunger went up 1 What would you now like to do?
 1 - play
 2 - feed